This Birds and Bats of SE Arizona Photo Tour 2021 offers the chance to photograph birds you won’t find elsewhere in the United States.

 - Use of multi-flash set ups to your heart’s content

 - Lunches & dinners, snacks, & beverages from dinner on Tuesday evening, May 4th through dinner on May 8th.
 Also includes breakfast on Sunday morning, May 9th.

 - Wi-Fi (Note: can be spotty at the Santa Rita Lodge, but works great at our B&B)

 WHAT’S NOT INCLUDED:

-Transportation to, from, or during tour (we can carpool as desired), breakfast while at the Santa Rita Lodge, alcoholic beverages, laundry service, your own room, and tips (optional).
+Transportation to, from, or during tour (we can carpool as desired), breakfast while at the Santa Rita Lodge, alcoholic beverages, laundry service, your own room (tour is double-occupancy unless you pay extra for a single), and tips (optional).

 LOGISTICS, EQUIPMENT & SUCH:

 There are minimal physical requirements for this tour.
 Your vehicle will be parked close to the photo blinds.
 Hummingbird photography will be done near your room in the mountains.

 The terrain at the Santa Rita Lodge is paved, but not completely flat.
 There are some slight inclines and declines to navigate.